cyverse-archive/Conrad/README.markdown

 * the category ID is not specified in the request body;
 * the new category name is not specified in the request body;
+* the new category name is too long;
 * the category with the specified identifier can't be found;
 * any parent of the category already contains a subcategory with the new name;
 * a database error occurs.